ThymonA/TigoAntiCheat/README.md

 ### Disclamer
 ---
 This resource was created by me with all the knowledge at the time of writing.
 It doesn't mean cheating becomes impossible.
-Updates will be done if there is time and reason to do so.
-The request of new functionality is allowed, but does not mean that it will be released.
+Updates will be done if there are time and reason to do so.
+The request for new functionality is allowed but it does not mean that it will be released.